miqdad-dev/Auto-Projects-Generator/README.md

 ## Overview
 - Reads `codex.md` to instruct an LLM to emit a complete, runnable project as fenced filename blocks.
 - Chooses a random domain among: frontend web/app, backend API, CLI/desktop app, data engineering, machine learning/AI, and game development.
+Data engineering, ML/AI, and games are weighted ~10x more frequent than the others over time.
 - Biases the implementation language toward Java and Python (OOP), but may sometimes use JS/TS, Go, or Rust when appropriate.
 - Parses the model output and writes files to a temporary workspace.
 - Creates a new GitHub repo named `<project-slug>-MM-DD-YYYY`; the README title inside the project is just the project name (no dates).
 The generator instructs the model to keep the top-level folder name clean (no dates), and it appends the date to the repo name automatically.